 The results of the study could pave the way to a “new standard of care” for this group, she adds.

-Lung cancer is the second most frequently diagnosed cancer type and the primary cause of cancer deaths in the United States.
+Lung cancer is the second most frequently diagnosed cancer type and the

 In most cases of NSCLC, by the time the disease is diagnosed, it has already reached metastasis — that is, the stage at which the cancer has invaded nearby tissue or spread to other parts of the body.